This blog was edited and updated on 17.17.2023.

-If GTM strategy is not well defined, there is a poor return on marketing investment or in other words – it is more than likely that money is going to be wasted.
+If the GTM strategy is not well defined, there is a poor return on marketing investment or in other words – it is more than likely that money will be wasted.

-In practice, it means your ads are running, but few people are clicking.
-And even those that visit the landing page do not register.
-Key metrics to look for is CTR (Click-through rate) on ads and CR (conversion rate) on landing pages.
+In practice, a lack of GTM strategy means your ads are running, but few people click.
+And even those that visit the landing page do not sign-up for your offerings.
+Key metrics are CTR (Click-through rate) on ads and CR (conversion rate) on landing pages.

 This happens because competition for attention is extremely high.
-Unless you manage to target the right people, with the right message at the right time on the right channel, your campaign will not work or will not work well.
+Unless you target the right people with the right message at the right time on the right channel, your campaign will not work or will not work well.

 You should aim for around 0.9% CTR on Facebook ads and around 0,5% on LinkedIn.
 Conversion rate results on landing pages vary dramatically.
 Our Facebook campaigns have reached over 20% CR, although this is not long-term typical.

-To make it work you need to figure out exactly whom you want to target, what are the key messages, which media to use and so on.
-In other words, you need to plan Go-To-Market strategy.
+To make it work, you need to figure out exactly whom you want to target, the key messages, which media to use and so on.
+In other words, you need to plan a Go-To-Market strategy.

-Below is a tried and tested GTM strategy model that we have developed an use.
+Below is a tried and tested GTM strategy model that we have developed an used.

-Never try to save time and money on strategy, unless your offering os obvious.
-It is very little you might save this way.
+Never try to save time and money on strategy unless your offering is obvious.
+There is nothing you can save this way.

 The company gets good results with the top of the funnel; however, it is difficult to guide prospects further down the funnel.
 If contacted, prospects refuse to talk with you.

-After getting a two-page sales brochure instead of the whitepaper they signed-up for, many of them distrust the company and feel that your promise of quality content was just a click-bait to squeeze out their contact information and enable you to make cold calls.
+After getting a two-page sales brochure instead of the whitepaper they signed up for, many distrust the company and feel that your promise of quality content was just a click-bait to squeeze out their contact information and enable you to make cold calls.

-Because content is poor, the company fails to establish authority and prospects look down on it with suspicion.
+Because content is poor, the company fails to establish authority, and prospects look down on it suspiciously.